 Accessibility: U6, stop Münchner Freiheit, duration: about two hours

-Around Easter, the first crocuses spring out of the ground, while tulips blossom and snowdrops sprout.
-Those who are no longer impressed by this native floral splendour should stroll through the Botanischer Garten (Botanical Garden).
-From April onwards, it blooms in spectacular fashion, it smells like spring, and the birds quickly enter into a singing contest.
+Those who already know our native floral splendour by heart should stroll through the Botanischer Garten (Botanical Garden).
+Especially it blooms spectacular in April, it smells like spring, and the birds quickly enter into a singing contest.
+But also at any other time of year the Botanical Garden surprises with special plants and exhibitions.
 The directly adjoining Schlosspark Nymphenburg (Nymphenburg Palace park) invites you to extend your walk accordingly.

 On a counter-clockwise tour through one of the world's greatest garden works of art, you will pass a number of royal splendour buildings: the Pagodenburg (Asian-inspired lodge), the Großen Kaskade (cascade), the Badenburg (in former times, the bathroom of the Wittelsbachs was located there) and the Amalienburg (lodge), until you finally reach Schloss Nymphenburg.
 There, you can stop for a nice drink in the inn or in the beer garden of the Schlosswirtschaft Schwaige (castle inn).
 Via Magdalenenklause (artificial ruin), you are finally returned to the Botanischer Garten.